comp129/comp55/docs/labs/GitTips.md

 Eclipse project to use.

 1. Download the acm.jar file

    First go to this website: [Stanford Jar Link](https://cs.stanford.edu/people/eroberts/jtf/)

-   Then you would want to scroll down until you see the Downlaods section and click on hyperlink which says "acm.jar"
+   Then you would want to scroll down until you see the Downlaods section and click on hyperlink which says "acm.jar"  //

    ![FindACM](gittips/media/FindACM.png)

    If the webiste does not work, I have posted the download link below.
 It will automatically download the acm.jar file for you.

    [Click to Download JAR File](https://cs.stanford.edu/people/eroberts/jtf/acm.jar)

-3. Adding acm.jar file
+2. Adding acm.jar file

    Now you would want to open your eclipse project and right click the project you want to add the acm.jar to.
-   After right clicking on it, you would want to click on BuiildPath.
-   If that is not avaliable make sure it is a java project.
+   After right clicking on it, you would want to click on BuiildPath.// If that is not avaliable make sure it is a java project.

    ![Click-Build-Path](gittips/media/ClickBuildPath.png)

    Then you would want to click on classpath and add external jar.

    ![Adding-Jar-Buttons](gittips/media/AddingJarButtons.png)

    Depending on where you store your downloads on Mac or Windows, click on the downloaded acm.jar file and it should automatically appear under the classpath as the image below.
    Then all you have to do is apply and close and it should be in your project under the Referenced Libraries folder.

    ![Added-Jar](gittips/media/AddedJar.png)